 Rich in oils strategically compiled to help boost circulation, this epic blend from René Furterer will help rejuvenate hair with shine, body, and strength.
 Plus, thanks to the castor oil, your scalp will feel squeaky clean and better equipped to absorb the elixir's other powerhouse ingredients.

 To keep curls quenched, damage-free, and in tip-top shape, we recommend this castor-matcha duo mask from DevaCurl.
-Trust us—starved, thin, lackluster strands will thank you.
+Starved, thin, or otherwise lackluster strands will thank you.

-Nope, Kale doesn't just make for a fiber-filled, cruciferous salad base, folks.
+Kale doesn't just make for a fiber-filled, cruciferous salad base.
 When combined with sea kelp, castor oil, vitamins, and amino acids, it comes together to form this aptly named bionic hair tonic to save you from bad hair days.